nickewing/line-reader/README.md

       console.error(err);
     });

-If you're using a promise library that doesn't have a promisify function, it's still easy:
+If you're using a promise library that doesn't have a promisify function, here's how you can do it:

     var lineReader = require('line-reader'),
         Promise = require(...);